-In order to ensure that employee benefit plans do not violate certain standards that the DOL and IRS believe are important, plans are subjected to annual compliance tests.
-These tests are designed to ensure that the amount employees are deferring is within certain maximum limits and that plans are not operating in a manner that discriminates against certain classes of employees.
-The most common compliance testing performed by defined benefit plans on an annual basis are the ADP and ACP tests, the Top-Heavy test, the 415 Limits testing and the Multiple Use test.
+To ensure employee benefit plans do not violate certain standards that the DOL and IRS believe are important, plans are subjected to annual compliance tests.
+These tests are designed to make sure the amounts employees are deferring is within certain maximum limits and that plans are not operating in a manner that discriminates against certain classes of employees.
+The most common compliance testing performed by defined benefit plans on an annual basis are the ADP and ACP tests, the top-heavy test, the multiple use test and the 415 limits testing.

 Your third-party administrator should provide details of any required actions as a result of any test failures.

 At Henry+Horne, we pride ourselves on our employee benefit plan audit services.
 If you have any questions on 415 limits testing, or questions about employee benefits plans in general, you are welcome to contact a Henry+Horne audit professional.
 We are ready to answer any questions you may have.